ankushkapoor2003/stent_geometry_builder/README.md

-# Stent Geometry Builders for IR1 and HS1 Designs
+# Stent Geometry Builders for IR and HS Designs

 ## Overview